angelobono/bono-llm-coding-agents/README.md

 # LLM Coding Agents and Orchestration for PHP

-Automated multi-agent architecture for code generation, analysis, and orchestration.
-It can support various AI providers with custom implementation, the default is using an OllamaProvider.
+Generateive AI with automated multi-agent architecture for PHP code generation, analysis, and agent orchestration.
+It can support various AI providers with custom implementation, the default is using an OllamaProvider, so it can be used completely local and open source, too.

 This project is in an experimental state, but already usable.

+It is a simple implementation but customizable, extandable and powerful tool to generate PHP code from user stories.

 Find more details in the [HTML-documentation](https://angelobono.github.io/bono-llm-coding-agents/).